Alarming rise of ISIS in South linked to seeds of radicalisation sown in Kerala 30 years ago

 Two more convicted by NIA Special Court in Burdwan blast case

-A case of 1991 popularly known as the Lal Singh vs State of Gujarat will help understand, when the seeds of radicalisation were being sown in Kerala.
+A case of 1991 popularly known as the Lal Singh vs State of Gujarat will help understand when the seeds of radicalisation were being sown in Kerala.
 Basheer, a resident of Kerala, who was studying aeronautical engineering and was part of the extremist faction of the Students Islamic Movement of India had organised a convention in Bombay.

 Later it was found that this was a convention sponsored by Pakistan to create a liaison between the Khalistan terrorists and the SIMI.
 Pakistan had brought in Lal Singh, who was part of the Khalistan movement.
 Pakistan wanted the SIMI to grow and the target was South India.

 Basheer had even surveyed the Madras Stock Exchange that year with an intention of bombing it.
 The plan did not work out and two years later Dawood Ibrahim helped bomb the Bombay Stock Exchange.
 The point here is that the radical mindset found among the extremist members of south is not a new phenomenon and dates back nearly 30 years back.